-For this assessment, we show the retrospective trend in spawning biomass and total biomass for ten previous assessment years (2002-2011) compared estimates from the current preferred model.
+For this assessment, we show the retrospective trend in spawning biomass and total biomass for ten previous assessment years (2003-2012) compared estimates from the current preferred model.
 This analysis is simply removing all new data that have been added for each consecutive year to the preferred model.
 Each year of the assessment generally adds one year of longline fishery lengths, trawl fishery lengths, longline survey lengths, longline and fishery ages (from one year prior), fishery abundance index, and longline survey index.
 Every other year, a trawl survey estimate and corresponding length composition are added.

 In the first five years of the retrospective plot we see that estimates of spawning biomass were consistently lower for the last few years in the next assessment year (Figure 3.31).
 In recent years, the retrospective plot of spawning biomass shows only small changes from year to year (e.g., Table 3.17).
 This retrospective pattern is unlikely to be considered severe, but at issue is the "one-way" pattern in the early part of the time series.
 The model appears to have an inertia that is difficult to overcome.
+The revised Mohn's rho of 0.11 is low relative to many assessments at the AFSC (Hanselman et al. 2013).
 It is difficult to isolate the cause of this pattern but several possibilities exist.
 For example, hypotheses could include environmental changes in catchability, time-varying natural mortality, or changes in selectivity of the fishery or survey.
 One other issue is that fishery abundance and lengths, and all age compositions are added into the assessment with a one year lag to the current assessment.